MntaseTshepi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 17- Displays the lines in file /etc/passwd not containing "root" Task 18- Displays all lines of the file starting with a letter Task 19- Replaces characters A and c to Z and e
+Task 20- Removes all letters c and C